Northshore Debate Series 2

 10. If you would enthusiastically describe your strategy as "memes" or "trolling," you should strike me.

 11. Online debates: If my camera's off, I'm not listening.
-Get active confirmation before you start speaking, don't ask "is anyone not ready" or say "stop me if you're not ready," especially if you aren't actually listening to/looking at the debate before you check.
+Get active confirmation before you start speaking, don't ask "is anyone not ready" or say "stop me if you're not ready," especially if you aren't actually listening to/looking at the other participants before you check.
 If you start speaking and I'm not ready or there, expect abysmal speaker points.

 Top-level: